Mulaza/Billboard-Top-100-Scraper/README.md

 ## About
-This is a simple web-scraping script that scrapes the Billboard Top 100 charts for the top 100 songs, artist outputs the results to a .json file
+This is a simple web-scraping script that scrapes the Billboard Top 100 charts for the top 100 songs, artist outputs the results to a .json file.

 ## Depencencies